narcode/codeklavier/assets/arquatic.md

 ## Concept

-Codeklavier’s ‘ARquatic ’ is an audio and Augmented Reality experience where the live music provides the DNA of the underwater world unfolding before your eyes.
+Codeklavier’s ‘ARquatic’ is an audio and Augmented Reality experience where the live music provides the DNA of the underwater world unfolding before your eyes.
 Full of speculative, fantasy structures artificially built from [L-system](https://en.wikipedia.org/wiki/L-system) rules, ‘ARquatic’ superimposes unusual aquatic inspired objects in everyday environments.
 Whether you attend a live performance or tune in at home for a streamed experience, the juxtaposition from the surroundings with the AR objects will stimulate one’s imagination by highlighting the contrasting beauty of the natural and the unnatural world.

 ## Trailer